robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 await sceneManager.RenameAsync("ExampleScene");
 ```

-The managers form a following hierarchy, similar to the ownership hierarchy in the ARCOR2 system:
+The managers form the following hierarchy, similar to the ownership hierarchy in the ARCOR2 system:
 ```
 Arcor2Session MANAGES SceneManager, ProjectManager, PackageManager, ObjectTypeManager SceneManager MANAGES ActionObjectManager